rannerboy/corona-transition2/README.md

 ## Transition functions

 TODO: Examples and parameter references will be added later...
+For now, view the source code for each transition to see example usage.

 ### bounce()
 Bounces a display object.